iressef-egh/senegal-cfl/codebooks/README.md

    - _Note_: this id does not correspond with a particular data source or formal health information system (e.g., DHIS2).
 - **match_name:** processed version of the health facility name used for matching, excluding special characters, variations found across sources.
 - **fac_name_orig:** original health facility name, as found in a given facility data source.
-- **group_fac_type:** this is facility type assigned to a unique facility observation.
+- **group_fac_type:** this is the facility type assigned to a unique facility observation.
 Original facility types may vary by source, of which are listed under “fac_type_orig.”
 Facility types included in this dataset are as follows in French (without special characters), with English translations:
    - hopital = hospital
    - hentre de sante = health center
    - poste de sante = health post